hubrizer/PortableBackupKit/docs/README.txt

 * `setup.ps1` now uses the parameter `-SftpHost` instead of the reserved name `-Host`.
 This avoids a "Variable not writable" error when entering SFTP credentials.
-* The credential test no longer aborts the wizard with a `NativeCommandError` when rclone reports missing config or a login failure.
-* Credential checks now use an obscured password so valid logins no longer fail.
 * Quoted SFTP parameters so passwords with spaces or special characters work.